Paula Tarnapol Whitacre

 How did a New London, Connecticut, native become enmeshed in the Civil War?

-I've lived in Alexandria, Virginia, for many years, walking along the brick sidewalks of Old Town, walking along the waterfront, and frequently going across the Potomac to Washington (as did Julia Wilbur).
+When I was growing up, I was fascinated by New London's whaling history and its days as a summer resort that attracted the family of Eugene O'Neill.
+Since then, I've lived in Alexandria, Virginia, for many years, walking along the brick sidewalks of Old Town, walking along the waterfront, and frequently going across the Potomac to Washington (as did Julia Wilbur).
 When my parent-related volunteer duties waned, I started volunteering for Alexandria Archaeology.

 This project combined my sense of place with my experience as a writer (including meeting deadlines).
 The rest, as they say, is history.